JuracyAmerico/gsko2019/saml-lab/saml-lab.md

 ## Step 1 - Sign into Online and Enable SAML

-In your Web Browser Log into you Online site as a Site Administrator and Select the **Authentication** section from the **Settings** menu.
+In your Web Browser Log into your Online site as a Site Administrator and Select the **Authentication** section from the **Settings** menu.

 Check *enable an additional authentication option* under **Authentication types**